-- Convene partners to identify and understand the barriers to participating in the labor force and improving completion and attainment gaps for select groups. - Educate partners and stakeholders about the role economic centers play in improving workforce outcomes. - Support legislation that will offset the administrative burdens or costs caused by implementing innovative, business-focused solutions, such as - Childcare/eldercare services - Transportation services and/or transit passes - Other barriers to workforce participation
+- Convene partners to identify and understand the barriers to participating in the labor force and improving completion and attainment gaps for select groups. - Educate partners and stakeholders about the role economic centers play in improving workforce outcomes. - Support legislation that will offset the costs caused by implementing innovative, businessfocused solutions, such as - Childcare/eldercare services - Transportation services and/or transit passes - Other barriers to workforce participation